w4560000/PostSharp.Documentation/conceptual/Caching/caching-getting-started.md

 ### Example

-In the following account, the absolute expiration of cache items is set to 60 seconds for methods of the `AccountServices` class, but to 20 seconds for the `GetAccountsOfCustomer` method.
+In the following account, the absolute expiration of cache items is set to 60 minutes for methods of the `AccountServices` class, but to 20 minutes for the `GetAccountsOfCustomer` method.

 ```csharp
 using System;